ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 # MongoDB {#mongodb}

-MongoDB engine is read-only, it allows to perform `SELECT` queries on data, stored on a remote MongoDB server.
-MongoDB engine supports onle flat fields (primitive, not nested types).
+MongoDB engine is read-only table engine which allows to read data (`SELECT` queries) from remote MongoDB collection.
+Engine supports only non-nested data types. `INSERT` queries are not supported.

 ## Creating a Table {#creating-a-table}